-All new RUNet Accounts created on or after August 1, 2015 will have VPN disabled.
-User who would like VPN must contact IT to request a RSA Token to be allocated for VPN log-in.
+To use VPN, as of August 1, 2015, new users will first need to request a RSA Token.
 Users may either request the RSA Token by logging into their RUNet Account Management web site or contacting the IT Help Desk.
 Users must specify if they would like a hardware (keyfob) or a software (iOS/Android) token for VPN authentication.

 Run full VPN on your Mac or PC computer to connect to the campus network.

 Instructions (Mac/PC) - The VPN software must be configured with the proper settings after installation.
 Review the configuration instructions before installation.

 Download VPN Mobile Client